By Dr. James M. Dahle, WCI Founder

-Today I would like to tell a story.
+Today, I would like to tell a story.
 You don't read stories like this very often, particularly on financial blogs and especially on physician financial blogs.
 People don't like sharing stories like these.
 In fact, people don't like hearing stories like these.
 But they happen all the time.
-I saw a net worth survey of physicians a couple of years ago that indicated 1/4 of those surveyed live beyond their means and carry credit card debt.
-You don't have to think about that for too long before you realize that many of that 25% of physicians, even with a high income, run into major problems.
+I saw a net worth survey of physicians a few years ago that indicated that 1/4 of those surveyed live beyond their means and carry credit card debt.
+You don't have to think about that for too long before you realize that many of that 25%, even with a high income, run into major problems.
 This is one of those stories.

 This is the story of a physician who declared bankruptcy.
-We'll call her Mary, although as you might suspect, that's not her real name, she may not even be a her, and she may not even be a physician.
-But let's just go with it, remembering that these events are quite real and comments left on this post need to be sensitive to that fact.
+We'll call her Mary, although, as you might suspect, that's not her real name.
+She may not even be a her, and she may not even be a physician.
+But let's just go with it, remembering that these events are quite real, and the comments left on this post need to be sensitive to that fact.

 A Story of Physician Bankruptcy

-Mary was backed into a corner after her divorce and had to file Chapter 13 bankruptcy to prevent foreclosure on her home a few years ago.
-As a single mother with multiple children who has filed bankruptcy, you can imagine why she might feel like a lot of the advice on this website doesn't apply very well to her and she wrote in asking for me to write something that would.
+Mary was backed into a corner after her divorce, and she had to file Chapter 13 bankruptcy to prevent foreclosure on her home a few years ago.
+As a single mother who has already filed bankruptcy before, you can imagine why she might feel like a lot of the advice on this website doesn't apply to her.
+She wrote in asking for me to write something that would.

 Mary's story begins with her divorce attorney seeing her name on the county court docket for an upcoming foreclosure on the home.
-After the divorce, she couldn't afford the home and was $150K underwater on it.
-So she was working on a short sale and actually had a serious buyer under contract.
-In fact, the bankruptcy was more to facilitate the short sale than anything else, as she only had $25K in consumer debt and her student loans, about $110K, wouldn't go away in bankruptcy anyway.
+After the divorce, she couldn't afford the home, and she was $150,000 underwater on it.
+She was working on a short sale, and she actually had a serious buyer under contract.
+In fact, the bankruptcy was more to facilitate the short sale than anything else, as she only had $25,000 in consumer debt and because her student loans—about $110,000—wouldn't go away in bankruptcy anyway.

-Mary filed Chapter 13 bankruptcy just two days before the foreclosure (and the ensuing deficiency judgment in her state) and the short sale of the house went through.
+Mary filed Chapter 13 bankruptcy just two days before the foreclosure (and the ensuing deficiency judgment in her state), and the short sale of the house went through.
 She kept the student loans outside of the Chapter 13 proceedings on the advice of her attorney in order to invite less scrutiny on the case (which bankruptcies on physician-like incomes seem to do).
-Of the remaining $25K in debt, only four creditors stuck around to file proof of claims.
-The rest just walked away, reducing the $25K to $10K and she was given a $400 per month payment with a decrease in her interest rate from 10 or 15% to 4.5%.
+Of the remaining $25,000 in debt, only four creditors stuck around to file proof of claims.
+The rest just walked away, reducing the $25,000 to $10,000, and she was given a $400 per month payment with a decrease in her interest rate from 10%-15% to 4.5%.

 Tax refund time came around, and she was due a tax refund of about $13,000, so she withdrew from bankruptcy so she wouldn't have to hand that over to the trustee as required.
 She then settled with the remaining creditors for 50 cents on the dollar and walked away with her retirement accounts and 529s intact.

-At this point Mary has her student loans paid down to $95K, has a $26K car note at 10%, can't get anyone to refinance her student loans, has her income up, and the significant attorney fees are long gone.
-She had to pay tax on the forgiven debt, but not on the short-sale thanks to the 2014 Mortgage Forgiveness Debt Relief Act.
+At this point, Mary has her student loans paid down to $95,000, and she has a $26,000 car note at 10%.
+She can't get anyone to refinance her student loans, but her income is up and the significant attorney fees are long gone.
+She had to pay tax on the forgiven debt but not on the short sale, thanks to the 2014 Mortgage Forgiveness Debt Relief Act.

-She shared this story with me, and agreed to have it shared with all of you, recognizing that some would be critical, even mean, in hopes of providing some light at the end of the tunnel to some other single parent physician facing foreclosure and bankruptcy.
+She shared this story with me and agreed to have it shared with all of you—recognizing that some would be critical, even mean—in hopes of providing some light at the end of the tunnel to other single-parent physicians facing foreclosure and bankruptcy.
 She states: “My intent was to start a conversation on how physicians post-bankruptcy could regain their financial footing.
-Also to show that bankruptcy is nothing to be ashamed of, it’s not the end of the world.”
+Also to show that bankruptcy is nothing to be ashamed of; it’s not the end of the world.”

 A Very Brief History of Bankruptcy